 Score explanation: The Saunders Research Building (completed in 2011) received LEED Gold certification, and efforts were made to use local materials in its construction.
-However, we don't believe that other buildings have been held to the same standards.
+However, other buildings have not been held to the same standards.

-- 5. Has the medical school implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting? - Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
-Alternatively, the campus location is not amenable to unsustainable forms of transportation by default. - The medical school has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised. - The medical school has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+5. Has the medical school implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

+Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
+Alternatively, the not amenable to unsustainable forms of transportation by default. carpooling and these options are well-utilized by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
+The medical school has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+The medical school has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+The medical school has not implemented strategies to encourage and provide environmentally-friendly transportation options.

-Score explanation: The majority of medical students live within walking distance of the medical school and Strong Memorial Hospital, so they only need to drive to certain clinical experiences.
-The university also has a robust carpooling program for all faculty, staff, and students that is well utilized by medical students who live further away.
+Score explanation: A large majority of medical students live within walking distance of the medical school and Strong Memorial Hospital, so they are only required to drive to certain clinical experiences.
+The university has a robust carpooling program for all faculty, staff, and students that is well-utilized by medical students who live further away.
 Biking is also encouraged through covered bike parking in the hospital parking garage and accessible showers for bike commuters.
 Employees who don't have parking passes can get free occasional parking passes for emergencies.

-- 6. Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminum/paper/plastic/glass)? - Yes, the medical school has both compost and recycling programs accessible to students and faculty. - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - 0 There is no compost or recycling program at the medical school.
+6. Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminum/paper/plastic/glass)?

+- Yes, the medical school has both compost and recycling programs accessible to students and faculty. - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - There is no compost or recycling program at the medical school.